idaholab/Deep-Lynx-MOOSE/README.md

 ```

 ## Edit Input File
 The purpose of the `Edit Input File` file is to create the input file to run in MOOSE.
-The template input file is updated using new incoming data from Deep Lynx.
+The template input file is updated using new incoming data from DeepLynx.

 ### Steps
 1. Create a configuration file via the `Template Parser`